 Your temporomandibular joint connects your jaw to the temporal bones of your skull, enabling you to move your jaw up and down and from side to side.
 Problems with your jaw and the muscles in your face that control it need to be addressed by a specialist.

 Start with Dr.Thiel first for any dental procedure.
-Call today to request a consultation.
+Call our Worthington office today to request a consultation.